zhousarah/azure-compute-docs/articles/service-fabric/how-to-managed-cluster-networking.md

    > [!NOTE]
    > VNetRoleAssignmentID has to be a [GUID](/azure/azure-resource-manager/templates/template-functions-string#examples-16).
 If you deploy a template again including this role assignment, make sure the GUID is the same as the one originally used.
 We suggest you run this isolated or remove this resource from the cluster template post-deployment as it just needs to be created once.

-   Here's a full sample [Azure Resource Manager (ARM) template that creates a VNet subnet and does role assignment](https://raw.githubusercontent.com/Azure-Samples/service-fabric-cluster-templates/master/SF-Managed-Standard-SKU-2-NT-BYOVNET/createVNet-assign-role.json) you can use for this step.
+   Here's a full sample [Azure Resource Manager (ARM) template that creates a virtual network subnet and does role assignment](https://raw.githubusercontent.com/Azure-Samples/service-fabric-cluster-templates/master/SF-Managed-Standard-SKU-2-NT-BYOVNET/createVNet-assign-role.json) you can use for this step.

 3. Configure the `subnetId` property for the cluster deployment after the role is set up as shown below: